homan-uppu/writing/Essays/On college/Why college is outdated.md

 Our entire education system was designed to train syntax, not creative skill, because historically knowing syntax was good enough to enable you to build a meaningful life, and because standardized education is the only kind that has been able to scale.
 Even a horrible teacher can't mess up too much if they're following a standardized teaching curriculum.

-Learning a creative skill resists standardization because...
+Learning a creative skill resists standardization because fundamentally, the skills you test for in a standardized way won't correlate with creative competence (WHY???).

 Personalized feedback from masters becomes even more critical to learn creative skills.
 A teacher that isn't great themselves is less able to train a student to be great.
 On the other hand, for non-creative skills, you can get quite far with just a great learning guide, without personalized feedback.
 In the extreme example: if your job is to wipe tables for a living, you could relatively quickly learn the right technique for it to be effective.